matthewrobinsondev/blog/content/posts/using-stow/index.md

 > It takes distinct packages of software and/or data located in separate directories on the filesystem and makes them appear to be installed in the same place.

-Essentially, you can control any file in your home diresctory, including dotfiles, from within one directory.
-Now it doesn't sound amazing like that but think of all the clutter you remove, you can just focus on the files  you want to maintaina and move around.
+Essentially, you can control any file in your home directory, including dotfiles, from within one directory.
+Think of all the clutter you remove!
+You can just focus on the files you want to maintain and move around.

-For example [My dotfiles repo](https://github.com/matthewrobinsondev/dotfiles) is just my `zshrc`, `alacritty`, `tmux` & `neovim` configs.
+For example [My dotfiles repo](https://github.com/matthewrobinsondev/dotfiles) is just my `zshrc`, `alacritty`, `tmux` & `neovim` configs, *as an editors note here please send me neovim configs / plugin recommendations*.

 I use these on 3 different machines though, I don't care about moving anything else over so it removes the overhead of eveyrthing else in your `.config` which comes with your system of choice.

 Couple this with using Git to store all of your config files, and you can easily manage them all in one repository/directory.
 It's bliss.